Gujarat, the home state of Gandhi is also one of the few dry states in India and an example of development. It has it all.

 - Ahmedabad — Manchester of the East, the commercial capital of Gujarat, home of Mahatma Gandhi’s Ashram and the world’s finest textile museum

-- Bhavnagar — busy industrial centre, a base for journeys to nearby sites
+- Bhavnagar — busy industrial center, a base for journeys to nearby sites

 - Jamnagar — home to the world’s largest Grass-Root Refinery complex